rubenolander/yrgopelago/README.md

 # Instructions

 To view this project.
-Visit the following link: https://ruebn.se/islarublar/ or download this repository and open the index.html file.
+Visit the following link: https://ruebn.se/islarublar/ Please note the page is an assignment for learning web developers at YRGO.

 # Code review